Post lockdown gatherings

 We are grateful to Richard Allan one of our members for his expert assistance in compiling the risk assessment.

-This is a description of the whole process from initial information and booking through to the exit from the building.
-Sadly, at present we can only allow people who have pre-booked to come to our meetings.
+This is a description of the whole process from initial information and booking through to the exit from the building

 Before the meeting

 Attendees will need to book online.
-We will offer places until all the allocated spaces have been taken (approx 60) by using our small groups on a week by week rolling basis.
+We will offer places until all the allocated spaces have been taken (approx 120).

-The booking process will be on the basis that you agree to follow the guidelines and any instructions, in particular:
+The booking process will be on the basis that you agree to to follow the guidelines and any instructions, in particular:

 - Anybody, or anybody in the household of a person, who has tested positive for COVID-19 or is showing any of the following symptoms will be told they cannot enter the church building and must self-isolate for 10 days according to government guidelines and follow test and trace procedures after the appearance of these symptoms: a new, persistent cough, a high temperature, a change in sense of taste or smell.

 - Some people, including those aged 70 and over, those with certain underlying conditions and pregnant women, are clinically vulnerable, meaning they may be at higher risk of severe illness from coronavirus.
-As we continue to ease restrictions, the government advice is that this group should continue to take particular care to minimise contact with others outside their household.
+The government advice is that this group should continue to take particular care to minimise contact with others outside their household.

-- Sadly for the present, those with the following health conditions will be unable to attend our meetings in person and will instead be encouraged to watch the service live stream: type II diabetes, ischemic heart disease, severe respiratory diseases, and anyone receiving treatments for cancer or other diseases, that have an immunosuppressant effect, unless you have now been fully vaccinated against Covid-19 (at least 3 weeks ago).
+- Those with the following health conditions are advised not to attend our meetings in person and will instead be encouraged to watch the service live stream: type II diabetes, ischemic heart disease, severe respiratory diseases, and anyone receiving treatments for cancer or other diseases, that have an immunosuppressant effect, unless you have now been fully vaccinated against Covid-19 (at least 3 weeks ago).